EU official lambasts Britain's handling of Brexit

 "Our customers will be among the first to experience the realities of a no-deal Brexit," the British Retail Consortium said.

-Sainsbury's and Waitrose, two supermarket chains, were "extremely concerned" about empty shelves, given that one third of British food was imported from the EU, they said.
+Sainsbury's and Waitrose, two supermarket chains, were "extremely concerned" about empty shelves, given that one third of British food was imported from the EU.

 May's spokesman retorted that "the UK has a high level of food security based on ... strong domestic production".